OK, that doesn't exactly paint the bigger picture.

 - Super Mode: When the halo◊ was enforced in the series, Formula E exploited the safety feature by installing lights that indicate that cars are in these two super modes:

 - FanBoost (pink) takes it to a literal level by giving the top 5 boosted drivers greater power output for a few seconds in the back half of a race.
+This feature has since been discontinued come Season 9.

 - Attack Mode (blue), sometimes nicknamed the Mario Kart Mode, where a racer purposely takes a bad line through a corner to unlock more power from the electric motor for 4 minutes.